CalebKnittle/ReimbursementApp_CMK/ReimbursementApp_NoConnection/README.md

 # Silver Ridge Farms Inc. - Tuition Reimbursement Management System (TRMS)
-### Author: Caleb Knittle###
+### Author: Caleb Knittle

 ## Explanation/Overview:
 The purpose of this application is to provide a streamlined workflow management system for employees of Silver Ridge Farms Inc to apply for and receive financial aid towards continuing education.
 An employee begins the process by submitting a reimbursment request form that includes the details of an event they would like to attend and for which they would like to be reimbursed.
 A justification for why the event is relevant to their work within the company should also be included.
-	The form then follows a chain of approvals.
-First, the employee's supervisor must approve the reimbursement request, followed by the department head of the employee's department.
-Then, company's Benefits Coordinator must approve the request, at which point the employee may submit a final grade for the event.
-If the grade is in the format of a presentation, their supervisor must approve the grade, and if it is in the form of a standard letter grade (A-F) on a 100-point scale, the Benefits Coordinator must approve the grade.
-Once the grade is approved, the company awards the employee the appropriate amount based on the cost of the event.
-	Also of note, an approver may request more information from the employee or any previous approver in the chain regarding the event.
-Additionally, an employee is limited to receiving up to $1000 USD in total reimbursements within the span of one calendar year (twelve months), although the Benefits Coordinator may allow reimbursements totaling greater than this amount if deemed appropriate.
+The form then follows a chain of approvals until it is finally approved or denied.

 ## Package Structure:
 * Entities